arenaxr/arena-docs/content/architecture/pubsub.md

 The ARENA's MQTT topics are organized with a design toward security to create a list of permissable channels for users to publish and subscribe to.
 The topics are written into an [ARENA JWT](/content/user-security/security) each user will request when launching an ARENA web client in a browser or an ARENA Python client application.

-A few example topics are include below for context, as well as a list of topic elements used, and which topics are added to the ARENA JWT based upon user and system defined access control list (ACL) settings.
+A few example topics are included below for context, as well as a list of topic elements used, and which topics are added to the ARENA JWT based upon user and system defined access control list (ACL) settings.

 ## Example Topics